 Laptop cooling fans are more difficult to clean than towers because laptop components are compressed in a small space.
 But, both require a trained eye to avoid blowing dust and debris elsewhere.
 For laptops, to do it right means disassembling it.
 On towers, we will pull the side off and clean the various fans inside, and if they prove noisy, we will often recommend replacing them.
 Laptops require disassembly that can take some time to get to where the area is plugged up.
 Also these fans can physically wear out and may require replacement to properly cool.

 Inexpensive to clean and replace a cooling fan.

 Most people get the ducts cleaned in their home once a year, and we recommend the same for their computer’s cooling fan.
-Most laptop and desktop cleanings cost about $99.00, and to replace a laptop fan if needed about an additional $15 to $50 more depending on part availabilities.
+Most laptop and desktop cleanings cost about $99.00, and to replace a laptop fan if needed about an additional $15 to $50 more depending on the availability of the part.
 Simply bring your laptop or tower to the shop for the most thorough inspection and cleaning.
 We can also do some software cleanup for you at that time, and make any recommendations we feel would benefit you, without any obligation on your part.

 In addition to cooling fan cleaning or replacements, feel free to contact us via phone or email at 763-441-3884 or firstname.lastname@example.org for other computer related needs.
 RB’s Computer Service sells the Intel Compute Stick as well as the best laptop computers, best desktop computers, business computers, computer parts and computer monitors.
 We also provide managed IT services, computer repair, iPhone and smartphone repair to customers and clients throughout central Minnesota and St. Cloud.